AdobeDocs/campaign-classic.en/help/production/using/monitoring-processes.md

 ## Billing report {#billing-report}

 The **[!UICONTROL Billing]** technical workflow sends the system activity report to the 'billing' operator by email.
-It is triggered by default the 25th of every month.
+It is triggered by default the 25th of every month, and runs on the Marketing instance.

 The technical worklow can be found in a sub-folder of the following node: **Administration** > **Production** > **Technical workflows**.